 Manchester Ambulance (as it was originally known) was founded in 1959 by J. Stewart Johnston, Thomas Carpenter and Roger Talbot Sr. The group would respond from a local auto dealership, providing medical transportation to the community in a single hearse-style ambulance.

 In 1969, as requests from the public gradually increased, Roger split-off from the other founders, hired employees, bought more ambulances and moved into a three-bay garage at 134 East Center Street.

 Manchester Ambulance’s territory slowly expanded to include East Hartford and Bolton.
 Service to other towns and convalescent homes was a regular occurrence and, being that medical transportation was relatively unregulated, it was all quite informal.
 During the 1960s and 70s training requirements for ambulance workers slowly developed, including the proliferation of CPR and the need for First Aid training.

 The TV show Emergency! brought EMS into the spotlight and services spread across the U.S. Citizens demanded that they get the same level of emergency service that they saw on TV, including field care by a new provider called a paramedic.
 The first communities to get such service were in southern California, Florida and Cape Cod.

 Regional paramedic service was provided by Manchester Ambulance, which became the Ambulance Service of Manchester (ASM).
 Metro Wheelchair Service was formed to serve the transportation needs of the areas’ disabled.
 ASM continued to grow and was known for being patient care oriented, cost conscious, intensely prudent and for having loyal employees that stayed for decades.

-In the mid 90's ASM partnered with another historic and renowned company, Aetna Ambulance Service, Inc., from the south-end of Hartford.
-The three companies, including Metro Wheelchair Service, remain sister companies in proud service until today.
+In the mid 90’s, ASM partnered with another historic and renowned company, Aetna Ambulance Service, Inc., from the south end of Hartford.
+The two remain sister companies in proud service today.